I2Tunimib/semTParser/README.md

 # semTParser

-A Rust-based tool for parsing and processing semT (Semantic Table) logs to generate Python code for table operations including reconciliation and extension operations.
+A Rust-based tool for parsing and processing semT (Semantic Table) logs to generate Python code for table operations including reconciliation, extension, and modification operations.

 ---